 Arrive in Zabljak, and check into a cozy mountain lodge or guesthouse.
 This is where you will start your visit to Durmitor National Park and the start of many hiking trails in this area.

-For those looking for more adventure, you can spend a day white-water rafting on a tour, which takes you along the Tara River.
-And if that’s not enough, then you can try zip-lining across the canyon.
+For those looking for more adventure, spend a day white-water rafting on a tour, which takes you along the Tara River.
+And if that’s not enough, then try zip-lining across the canyon.
 These are two activities that you will love if you’re into outdoor adventure.

 If you have more than 14 days